Complementary Health Approaches for Chronic Pain

 Neck Pain

-Available evidence indicates that acupuncture for neck pain may provide better pain relief compared to no treatment.
-There is some evidence that spinal manipulation may help relieve neck pain, but much of the research on has been of low quality.
+Available evidence suggests that acupuncture for neck pain may provide better pain relief compared to no treatment.
+There is some evidence that spinal manipulation may help relieve neck pain, but much of the research has been of low quality.
+The evidence that massage can relieve neck pain is based on several small studies of poor quality and a 2013 systematic review.

 Osteoarthritis